Skip to content

 Scheduling

-When you send message using the ICapPublisher interface, CAP will dispatch message to the corresponding Transport.
+When you send a message using the ICapPublisher interface, CAP dispatches it to the corresponding Transport.
 Currently, bulk messaging is not supported.

-For more information on transports, see Transports section.
+For more information on transports, see the Transports section.

 Storage

-CAP will store the message after receiving it.
+CAP stores messages after receiving them.
 For more information on storage, see the Storage section.

 Retry

 Retrying is a crucial aspect of the CAP architecture.
-CAP retries messages that fail to send or execute, employing several retry strategies throughout its design.
+CAP retries messages that fail to send or consume, employing several retry strategies throughout its design.

-It will stop when the maximum number of times is reached.
-You can see the reason for the failure in Dashboard and choose whether to manually retry.
+Retries will stop when the maximum is reached.
+You can see the failure reason in Dashboard and choose whether to manually retry.

-The consumer method is executed when the Consumer receives the message and will retry when an exception occurs.
+When the Consumer receives a message, the consumer method is executed and will retry if an exception occurs.
 This retry strategy is the same as the send retry.

-We introduced database-based distributed locks in version 7.1.0 to deal with the problem of concurrent data acquisition of database retries under multiple instances, you need to explicitly configure UseStorageLock option to true.
+Version 7.1.0 introduced database-based distributed locks to handle concurrent database fetches during retry operations across multiple instances.
+You need to explicitly configure the UseStorageLock option to true.

-Whether sending fails or consumption fails, we will store the exception message in the cap-exception field within the message header.
+Whether sending or consumption fails, the exception message is stored in the cap-exception field within the message header.
 You can find it in the Content field's JSON in the database table.

 Data Cleanup

-There is an ExpiresAt field in the database message table indicating the expiration time of the message.
-When the message is sent successfully, status will be changed to Successed, and ExpiresAt will be set to 1 day later.
+The database message table has an ExpiresAt field indicating the message expiration time.
+When a message is sent successfully, its status changes to Successed, and ExpiresAt is set to 1 day later.

-Consuming failure will change the message status to Failed and ExpiresAt will be set to 15 days later (You can use FailedMessageExpiredAfter configuration items to custom).
+When consumption fails, the message status changes to Failed and ExpiresAt is set to 15 days later (you can customize this using the FailedMessageExpiredAfter configuration option).

-By default, the data of the message in the table is deleted every 5 minutes to avoid performance degradation caused by too much data.
-The cleanup strategy ExpiresAt is performed when field is not empty and is less than the current time.
+By default, messages in the table are deleted every 5 minutes to prevent performance degradation from excessive data.
+The cleanup process is performed when the ExpiresAt field is not empty and is less than the current time.